Koed00/django-whoshere/README.md

 - The [Telize](https://www.telize.com) API is [opensource](https://github.com/fcambus/telize), but you are sending users IP addresses, albeit anonymously, to a third party.
 - Being a free API it can sometimes be unavailable or slow
+- Your server needs HTTPS access to a remote location

 You can turn off Telize lookups with `WHOSHERE_TELIZE =  False` in your `settings.py` or by installing and configuring GeoIP.